 The Beginner’s Guide to Leash Training a Dog

-Going for a walk with your pooch should be a fun and enjoyable way to bond with your dog, get some exercise, and set up a positive routine for you and your dog.
+Going for a walk with your pup should be a fun and enjoyable way to bond with your dog, get some exercise, and set up a positive routine.
 A daily walk or two is just as healthy for you as it is for your dog.
-But if your dog doesn’t know how to walk on a leash and keeps pulling, it can make walks stressful and annoying.
+But if your dog doesn’t know how to walk on a leash and keeps pulling, it can make walking with your dog stressful and annoying.

-It’s also difficult to take your dog anywhere if they don’t know how to be on a leash.
-This is why leash training a dog is so important.
-And the sooner you start the better!
-So keep reading to get some tips and ideas for how to train dog not to pull on leash!
+It’s also challenging to take your pupster anywhere if they don’t know how to be on a leash.
+This is why leash training your dog is so important.
+And the sooner you start, the better!
+So keep reading to get some tips and ideas to get you started today!

 Training your dog to use a leash properly doesn’t require an advanced degree in animal behavior psychology or elaborate training techniques.